karlfun/fiction/readme.md

 IV: back to Aurora & Den.
 Gathering their family and friends, re-capping, and making a plan to escape to NYC.
 Waterways, maps, boats.

 V: National story and more trouble with the fight.
-Other public schools involved.
-Virginia, West Virginia, Kentucky surprising holdouts.
+How PS1 is reacting.

 VI: Aurora & Den travel tribulations.